Genealogies under logistic growth: Introduction

-It is also shown in \cite{F25} that the rescaled population size stays near a certain carrying capacity, we will make heavy use of this shortly.
-Importantly, the \(\Lambda\)-Fleming-Viot processes have a well known genealogical structure: the \(\Lambda\)-coalescents, independently introduced by Donnelly and Kurtz, Pitman, and Sagitov \cite{DK99,pitman1999,sagitov1999} as a generalization of the famous Kingman's coalescent \cite{kingman1982genealogy}.
-Let us recall their definition now.
-For our purpose these are Markov processes taking values in \(P_k\), the set of partitions of \([k] \coloneqq \{1,\ldots,k\}\), with transition rates defined as follows: for \(\pi, \pi' \in P_k\) such that \(|\pi| = n\) and \(\pi'\) is obtained from \(\pi\) by merging exactly \(j\) blocks, the transition rate is
+The \((\Lambda,\mathcal{Q})\)-Fleming-Viot processes have a well known genealogical structure, which we now recall.
+A \(k\)-coalescent is a c\`adl\`ag Markov process taking values in the set \(\mathcal{P}_k\) of partitions of \([k] \coloneqq \{1,\ldots,k\}\) in which the only transitions consist of merging blocks.
+It is label invariant if its law is unchanged under relabelling the initial blocks.
+Label invariant coalescents with no simultaneous mergers are characterized by a finite measure \(\Lambda\) on \([0, 1]\), leading to the class of \(\Lambda\)-coalescents introduced independently by Donnelly and Kurtz, Pitman, and Sagitov \cite{DK99,pitman1999,sagitov1999} as a generalization of the famous Kingman's coalescent \cite{kingman1982genealogy}.
+For our purpose these are Markov processes taking values in \(\mathcal{P}_k\), the set of partitions of \([k]\), with transition rates defined as follows: for \(\pi, \pi' \in \mathcal{P}_k\) such that \(|\pi| = n\) and \(\pi'\) is obtained from \(\pi\) by merging exactly \(j\) blocks, the transition rate is